NaixGames/NaixGames.Github.io/_tutorials/008Tutorial.md

 <h2> Some changes that could be made </h2>

-<h3> Have the presentation manager load all the slides from the start. </h3>
+<bf> Have the presentation manager load all the slides from the start. </bf>

 As I have mentioned before, the PresentationManager object has references to the slide "objects" in memory.
 An alternative is to have it so the PresentationManager does not instantiate the Slides, but rather have a reference to the Slide "game objects" and you add these objects manually to the PresentationManager game object.